 Microsoft says the reason behind this is because they can afford to do so (again investment in sustainability seems to have improved the bottom line), but really it’s an investment in their future as much as anyone else’s.

 Props to them but, unfortunately, they still seem to be in the minority.
 Our research into Fortune 500 companies indicated that a shockingly small share of the world's largest corporations aren't taking climate change seriously enough as part of their strategic goals.

 Sustainable goals = stronger companies

 “To succeed, we must turn the global goals into local business.” - Lila Karbassi, Chief, Programmes, UN Global Compact.

 By embracing the SDG agenda, companies across the spectrum have been able to make beneficial changes to their operations and positively impact the world.

 It might seem somewhat contradictory for a business to want to limit consumption but this doesn’t seem to have affected IKEA’s sales negatively.

-In the longer term, these stellar examples show that companies proactively working toward a sustainable future can in fact gain a significant competitive advantage.
+In the longer term, these examples show that companies proactively working toward a sustainable future can in fact gain a significant competitive advantage.